 The European Commission is sharpening the EU’s defensive edge with a new cybersecurity package designed to counter the escalating wave of cyber and hybrid attacks on critical infrastructure and democratic institutions.
 At the core of the proposal lies a revised Cybersecurity Act aimed at strengthening the resilience of Europe’s ICT supply chains.
 By simplifying certification procedures and ensuring products are cyber‑secure by design, the Commission wants to make compliance more achievable.

 This move comes as part of a review of the EU’s security and technology policy.
-The review is questioning the dependence on large US technology companies and Chinese “high-risk” suppliers, which some officials believe could be misused to collect sensitive data.
-The US has long since banned Huawei from its telecommunications networks.
+The review is questioning the dependence on large U.S. technology companies and Chinese “high-risk” suppliers, which some officials believe could be misused to collect sensitive data.
+The U.S. have long since banned Huawei from its telecommunications networks.

 A major focus of the package is the establishment of a trusted, risk‑based ICT supply‑chain framework that enables Member States to jointly identify vulnerabilities across 18 critical sectors.
 Recent geopolitical tensions have shown how dependencies on high‑risk third‑country suppliers can expose Europe to economic, operational, and strategic risks.